Beyond Rangoon: Plot

 The next morning, they learn that the 8888 Uprising began the previous day.
 Ko takes Laura to a station to get a train back to Rangoon.
 She sneaks on board, but the soldiers start beating Ko, and when Min Han intervenes, Han is shot and killed.
 Laura gets Ko into the car and they leave, pursued by the soldiers, but Ko is shot and wounded.
 They end up crashing into the Irrawaddy River, but manage to get away from the soldiers.
 They get on a raft taking bamboo to Rangoon.
 Laura, who is a doctor, operates on Ko to remove the bullet.

 The next day, the raft stops at a village.
 Laura goes to find drugs to treat Ko.
 She reluctantly accepts a pistol from one of the crew.
 At a clinic, Laura finds the drugs she needs, but has to shoot a soldier to keep from being raped.
 When they arrive in Rangoon, the city is in the throes of a full-scale revolt.
 When Laura attempts to get into the US embassy, the military tries to arrest her for helping Ko, but the student demonstrators rescue them.
-After they witness soldiers killing civilians, they get put on a truck heading for the border.
+After they witness soldiers killing civilians, they are put on a truck heading for the border.
 Near the border, the group has to abandon their truck and make a run through the jungle.
 There they meet up with a group of Karen rebels.
 Laura has a dream where her son Danny tells her she has to let him go.
 Ko urges Laura to do so, telling her, "All things pass, Laura.
 They are shadows as we are shadows.
 Briefly walking the earth, and soon gone."

 The next day, Laura and her group of refugees make a harrowing river crossing into Thailand under mortar fire and reach a refugee camp.
 Having found a new purpose in life, Laura begins helping at the camp's hospital.